JD-P/HTTPStickerChart/sticker_chart_design_scratch.md

 name: The name of the sticker chart that distinguishes it from other sticker charts.

-columns: A list of columns for this chart.
+columns: A list of column names for this chart.
+These are just strings representing the names of columns.